 Travel To Those Bucket List Places

-I also love Costa Rica for first time travelers.
+I love Costa Rica for first time travelers.
 They're really used to tourists so it's easy to get around and you won't be dealing with that jet lag once you arrive if you're flying from North America.
 Here's the most Instagrammable Costa Rican gems.

 Discover the Country and Have Deeper Experiences